-At Veolia in Birmingham we encourage our staff to use a paid day to get involved in community projects within their local area.
+At Veolia in Birmingham, we encourage our staff to get involved in community projects within their local area.

 Employees can help out with any local project that they feel passionate about, from helping clean up local communities to working with schools.
 This is to demonstrate our commitment to being a good neighbour.
 Not only does this make a difference to the communities we work in, but volunteering is also a recognised way of increasing employee engagement.

 Veolia employees have been getting their hands dirty by using their volunteer days to help make improvements to Sheldon Country Park.
 The team of volunteers got involved by digging a small duck pond, installing fencing around the park, and improving communal areas enjoyed by visitors to the park.

 The Transport Manager led the team of five volunteers on the day said, “It was a great day and opportunity to put something back into the community as well as bonding with the team.”

 Sheldon Country Park were impressed with the work achieved and the chemistry of the team and have requested to have them back in the future.
 Watch this space!

 Bishop Latimer Community Garden